Midlothian Soccer Association

 Being Assigned a Game

-We expect you to be at the fields between 30 - 45 minutes prior to your first game each day.
-Once you arrive, check in with Referee Assignor or Mentor so (s)he knows you are there for your games.
+You are expected to be at the fields between 30 - 45 minutes prior to your first game each day.
+Once you arrive, check in at the game day tent.

 The game time on your assignment is the time the game should START.
-Check-in must be done prior to that.
-You should be at your field a minimum of 15 minutes prior to the game start time.
+Check-in for teams begins 15 minutes prior to game start.
+Do not be the reason a game starts late by not being at your assigned field in time.

 Training & Resources